darkobits/ts-unified/README.md

 ### Jest

 In your project root, create `jest.config.js`.
-Then, export the Jest configuration from ts-unified, optionally providing your own configuration to merge with the default.
+Then, export the Jest configuration from `ts-unified`, optionally providing your own configuration to merge with the default.

+**💡 PROTIP:** Jest does not provide a native `extends` feature, so configuration merging is achieved by passing an object containing your configuration to the function exported by `jest`.
+If you do not need to provide any additional configuration, you still need to invoke this function to ensure the correct object is exported by your configuration file.

 > `jest.config.js`